 Samorini offers up the example of the various tribes native to the Amazon basin, which traditionally use tobacco (referred to as mapacho), as well as the hallucinogenic brew ayahuasca, both of which are considered medicines, rather than drugs.
 And while those outside the culture may also consider ayahuasca, at least, medicinal, it may still be called a kind of psychedelic drug.
 The indigenous peoples of the Amazon consider drugs to be those substances brought by Westerners, including alcohol and cigarettes.
 In contrast, those Westerners may not consider alcohol and cigarettes to be drugs at all since they are both legal and normalised.
 This reminds me of the second episode of the satirical British comedy series Brass Eye, which is about drugs, where creator Chris Morris, playing an undercover reporter, is seen in a pub with a pint in his hand, and he says: “People say that alcohol’s a drug.
 It’s not a drug, it’s a drink!”

 Indeed, we see the exclusion of alcohol from the category of drugs through the popular use of the phrase “drugs and alcohol”.
 This is a false distinction, however.
 There is no reason that alcohol, based on its effects, should not count as a drug.
 Yet the ‘reason’ here is cultural, and as Samorini underlines, this is reason enough to consider a substance a non-drug.
+The French philosopher Jacques Derrida likewise points to this problem in his work The Rhetoric of Drugs (1990): “Already one must conclude that the concept of drug is a non-scientific concept, that it is instituted on the basis of moral or political evaluations.”

 It is also popular for people to adopt the view of the indigenous people who ritually use psychedelic plants and mushrooms that these substances are medicines or ‘plant medicines’, and not drugs.
 This may be motivated by the wish to separate the healing, life-altering experiences induced by these plants from what are considered the recreational or destructive experiences provided by other illicit substances.
 And this is understandable since psychedelics are the most prohibited sorts of drugs in most of the world – Schedule I substances in the United States, meaning they have no medical value and a high potential for abuse – and hence, by trying to get others to view them as medicines, which is becoming increasingly evidence-based, the public and politicians are more likely to approve of their legalisation for (at the very least) medical use.